mpv-player/mpv/DOCS/man/options.rst

         In addition to driver-specific behavior, global system settings might affect this additionally.
 This can give incorrect results even with completely ordinary video sources.

-        ``cuda`` is usually safe.
-Interlaced content can be deinterlaced by the decoder, which is useful as there is no other deinterlacing mechanism in the opengl output path.
-To use this deinterlacing you must pass the option: ``vd-lavc-o=deint=[weave|bob|adaptive]``.
-Pass
-        ``weave`` to not attempt any deinterlacing.
-        10 and 12bit HEVC is available if the hardware supports it and a sufficiently new driver (> 375.xx) is used.

-        ``cuda-copy`` has the same behaviour as ``cuda`` - including the ability to deinterlace inside the decoder.
-However, traditional deinterlacing filters can be used in this case.

         ``rpi`` always uses the hardware overlay renderer, even with ``--vo=opengl``.